Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Style Multiple Elements with a CSS Class
-Remember that you can attach classes to HTML elements by using class="your-class-here" within the relevant element's opening tag.
+You can attach classes to HTML elements by using `class="your-class-here"` within the relevant element's opening tag.

-Remember that CSS selectors require a period at the beginning like this: `.blue-text { color: blue; }`, but that class declarations don't use a period, like this: `<h2 class="blue-text">CatPhotoApp<h2>`.
+CSS selectors require a period at the beginning like this: `.blue-text { color: blue; }`, but that class declarations don't use a period, like this: `<h2 class="blue-text">CatPhotoApp<h2>`.

 ```
 <style>